 By the time that I had graduated with my second law degree in 1979, I had decided that Quebec was not the place for me.
 So, I attended my graduation ceremony, picked up my degree, changed out of my robes and into my jeans, got into my car and drove to Toronto to start my Articles.

 Around that time, the Quebec government brought in a new requirement that in order to be licensed to practice a profession in Quebec, you had to pass a French language proficiency test.
 The test was simple enough and I could have easily passed it at the time.
-The rumour was that they would be toughening it up the test over time and that the smart move was to take the exam as soon as possible.
+The rumour was that they would be toughening it up over time and that the smart move was to take the exam as soon as possible.

 I never took the test.
 People would ask me, “Why would you not take the test now when it is simple to pass and keep your options open in case you want to come back to Quebec in the future?”
 I always replied: “I don’t want to take the test, because I don’t want to have that option.
 I would hate to succumb to the thought of returning to Quebec in a moment of weakness.”